eroux13/password_generator/README.md

 ![Character Length Prompt Screenshot](./assets/images/enterLength.png)

-Once the length is entered, the user will be prompted to select criteria to determine whether of not the generated password will have certain characters.
+Once the length is entered, the user will be prompted to select criteria to determine whether or not the generated password will have certain characters.

 ![Upper Case Character Confirm Screenshot](./assets/images/upperCase.png)
 ![Lower Case Character Confirm Screenshot](./assets/images/lowerCase.png)